OpenEvalProject/evals/manuscripts/elife-87288/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00p4k0j84 Department of Respiratory Medicine, Graduate School of Medical Sciences, Kyushu University Fukuoka Japan
+1. Department of Respiratory Medicine, Graduate School of Medical Sciences, Kyushu University Fukuoka Japan ([ROR:00p4k0j84](https://ror.org/00p4k0j84))
-2. https://ror.org/00vv7qz60 Department of Respiratory Medicine, NHO Fukuoka National Hospital Fukuoka Japan
+2. Department of Respiratory Medicine, NHO Fukuoka National Hospital Fukuoka Japan ([ROR:00vv7qz60](https://ror.org/00vv7qz60))
-3. https://ror.org/00p4k0j84 Division of Immunogenetics, Department of Immunobiology and Neuroscience, Medical Institute of Bioregulation, Kyushu University Fukuoka Japan
+3. Division of Immunogenetics, Department of Immunobiology and Neuroscience, Medical Institute of Bioregulation, Kyushu University Fukuoka Japan ([ROR:00p4k0j84](https://ror.org/00p4k0j84))
-4. https://ror.org/00p4k0j84 Division of Immunology and Genome Biology, Department of Molecular Genetics, Medical Institute of Bioregulation, Kyushu University Fukuoka Japan
+4. Division of Immunology and Genome Biology, Department of Molecular Genetics, Medical Institute of Bioregulation, Kyushu University Fukuoka Japan ([ROR:00p4k0j84](https://ror.org/00p4k0j84))

 † Corresponding author

 ## Abstract

 Anticancer treatments can result in various adverse effects, including infections due to immune suppression/dysregulation and drug-induced toxicity in the lung.
 One of the major opportunistic infections is Pneumocystis jirovecii pneumonia (PCP), which can cause severe respiratory complications and high mortality rates.
 Cytotoxic drugs and immune-checkpoint inhibitors (ICIs) can induce interstitial lung diseases (ILDs).
 Nonetheless, the differentiation of these diseases can be difficult, and the pathogenic mechanisms of such diseases are not yet fully understood.
 To better comprehend the immunophenotypes, we conducted an exploratory mass cytometry analysis of immune cell subsets in bronchoalveolar lavage fluid from patients with PCP, cytotoxic drug-induced ILD (DI-ILD), and ICI-associated ILD (ICI-ILD) using two panels containing 64 markers.
-In PCP, we observed an expansion of the CD16 + T cell population, with the highest CD16 + T proportion in a fatal case.
-In ICI-ILD, we found an increase in CD57 + CD8 + T cells expressing immune checkpoints (TIGIT + LAG3 + TIM-3 + PD-1 + ), FCRL5 + B cells, and CCR2 + CCR5 + CD14 + monocytes.
+In PCP, we observed an expansion of the CD16+ T cell population, with the highest CD16+ T proportion in a fatal case.
+In ICI-ILD, we found an increase in CD57+ CD8+ T cells expressing immune checkpoints (TIGIT+ LAG3+ TIM-3+ PD-1+), FCRL5+ B cells, and CCR2+ CCR5+ CD14+ monocytes.
 These findings uncover the diverse immunophenotypes and possible pathomechanisms of cancer treatment-related pneumonitis.

 ## Introduction